Low-level C API#

 • dml_batch_set_dif_strip_by_index

-Result and status of specific operation can be obtained via get-functions:
+Result, status and crc of specific operation can be obtained via get-functions:

 • dml_batch_get_result